astropy/astropy-APEs/APE3.rst

       plague the current configuration system).

 For a subsequent release, we will remove all of the deprecated backward-compatibility delegation objects.

-The warnings about existing contents of the configuration file will probably need to be retained indefinitely.
+A set of guidelines about the difference between "platform configuration" and "science state" will be added to the relevant developer documentation.

+As an optional follow-on to all of the above, a ``astropy.reset_science_defaults()`` function may be added, that will reset all of the science state to their defaults.
+If all of the science state context managers inherit from the same base class, presumably providing that should be fairly automatic and straightforward.

 Backward compatibility
 ----------------------